 Undue hardship: a legal test to describe the extent to which an organization must accommodate Human Rights Code related needs.
-It is a high standard and must be supported by objective, real and direct evidence, and can only be based on three factors: health and safety risks that cannot be mitigated, costs and outside sources of funding.
+It is a high standard and must be supported by objective, real and direct evidence.

 Universal Design for Learning: a teaching approach that focuses on using teaching strategies or pedagogical materials designed to meet individual needs to enhance learning for all students.